-All School of Japanese DML candidates must demonstrate competence in teaching Japanese, and the Teaching Practicum serves as the usual means of demonstrating teaching competence.
-Experienced language teachers may seek a waiver of the practicum requirement by having three letters from colleagues or supervisors submitted on official letterhead to the School of Japanese.
+All School of Hebrew DML candidates must demonstrate competence in teaching the L1, and the Teaching Practicum serves as the usual means of demonstrating teaching competence.
+Experienced language teachers may seek a waiver of the practicum requirement by having three letters from colleagues or supervisors submitted on official letterhead to the School of Hebrew.
 Teaching experience prior to the candidate's summer of candidacy may be counted.
-DML candidates planning to seek a waiver of the practicum requirement should notify the SoJ director prior to submitting letters.
+DML candidates planning to seek a waiver of the practicum requirement should notify the SoH director prior to submitting letters.
 A waiver can only be granted by the Dean of the Language Schools.